bguesman/docsify-test/docs/quickstart/fog.md

 ## Setup

-We'll assume that you've already imported Expanse into your project, and that you know how to use a fully sky prefab.
+We'll assume that you've already imported Expanse into your project, and that you know how to use a full sky prefab.
 For more info on how to do this, and how to render your first sky with Expanse, check out the [quickstart guide](/quickstart/quickstart).

 The first thing we'll do is drag in one of the full sky prefabs to minimize the amount of boilerplate setup we need to do.
 In particular, we'll drag the prefab `Assets/Expanse/prefabs/Full Skies/Expanse Cloudless Sky.prefab` into our scene.
 We'll also fully unpack the prefab by right-clicking it in the hierarchy and selecting `Prefab->Unpack Completely`.